desmos-labs/desmos/docs/architecture/adr-018-improve-subspace-treasury-account.md

 ## Context

 Currently, each subspace's treasury is a third-party accounts assigned by the subspace's manager(s).
 The subspace itself has no control over its treasury, which can lead to the following issues:
-1. subspace managers can assign a wealthy account not controlled by them as their treasury in order to scam users.;
+1. subspace managers can assign a wealthy account not controlled by them as their treasury in order to scam users;
 2. if we implement a feature that allows managers to spend money from the treasury in the future, they could assign any other account in order to steal funds.

 ## Decision